salrashid123/aws_hmac/README.md

 3. Wrap the secret using `KMS` and access it via `TINK`. `"github.com/salrashid123/aws_hmac/tink"`

->> NOTE: This code is NOT Supported by Google; its just a POC. caveat emptor
+>> NOTE: This code is NOT Supported by Google

 ---